Wannes15/BERTopic_reduction/README.md

 - `BERTopic_reduction.ipynb` – Main notebook containing the code and analysis.
 - `data/` – Folder containing input data used in the experiments.
-- `topic reduction techniques.pdf` – Visual overview of topic reduction methods.
+- `topic reduction techniques.png` – Visual overview of topic reduction methods.